drcmda/react-contextual/README.md

 class ReceivingComponent extends React.PureComponent { ... }
 ```

-Mapping several contexts is also possible. mapContextToProps behaves like in Redux, that means the components own props can always be used as well:
+Example 2: Mapping several contexts is also possible, just wrap them into an array. mapContextToProps behaves similar to Reduxes otherwise, the components own props can always be used as well.

 ```js
 @context([ThemeProvider.Context, CounterProvider.Context], ([theme, count], props) => ({ theme, count }))